adaptris/adaptris.github.io/_posts/2020-05-19-interlok-verify-feeding-sonar.markdown

 Since starting on our journey of maintaining a [build-parent]({% post_url 2019-11-13-parent-gradle-project %}) we've been constantly improving it, and now using a private fork of it in our internal build pipeline.

-One rabbit hole I've recently travelled (which has made it as [improvement](https://github.com/adaptris-labs/interlok-build-parent/pull/15)) was trying to feed information from `interlokVerify` into [sonarqube](https://www.sonarqube.org/).
+One rabbit hole I've recently travelled (which has since made it as an [improvement](https://github.com/adaptris-labs/interlok-build-parent/pull/15)) was trying to feed information from `interlokVerify` into [sonarqube](https://www.sonarqube.org/).

 <!-- more -->